-B. Group homes, except for those described in subsection E of this section, shall be licensed for health and safety by the department of health services pursuant to section 36-132.
+A. Group homes, except for those described in subsection D of this section, shall be licensed for health and safety by the department of health services pursuant to section 36-132.

-1. Service providers who enter into contracts with the division for group homes or intermediate care facilities for individuals with intellectual disabilities.
+1. Service providers that enter into contracts with the division for group homes or intermediate care facilities for individuals with intellectual disabilities.

 2. Any violation of health and safety standards observed during monitoring visits.

-1. When a group home or intermediate care facility for individuals with intellectual disabilities license has been denied, suspended or revoked.
+1. When the license of a group home or intermediate care facility for individuals with intellectual disabilities has been denied, suspended or revoked.

 2. Of any other licensing action taken on a group home or intermediate care facility for individuals with intellectual disabilities by the department of health services.

 3. Of substantiated complaints regarding health and safety.

 D. The division shall ensure that state-operated residential settings that are owned or leased facilities operated by the division meet the same standards as group homes unless they are required to be licensed and certified as intermediate care facilities for individuals with intellectual disabilities pursuant to 42 Code of Federal Regulations part 483, subpart I. An intermediate care facility for individuals with intellectual disabilities that is operated by the division or a private entity is required to be licensed pursuant to chapter 4 of this title and certified pursuant to 42 Code of Federal Regulations part 483, subpart I.